 Interference & obstacles limit

 Even if it is legally permitted to fully use the 10km range of Ocusync 2.0, there will always be interference and obstacles that narrow the transmission range.

-If you are flying in an urban area with too many cell phone towers, Wifi signals from homes and offices, and other interfering signals, you can expect a significant reduction in range.
+If you are flying in an urban area with too many cell phone towers, Wifi signals from homes and offices, etc, the range will be significantly reduced.